Rick Allen (mountaineer): High altitude climbing

 Allen began climbing in the Himalayas in the early 1980s, making several first ascents in the region.
 Allen made several attempts at Mount Everest, reaching an expedition high point at 8170m in 1985.
 It was on this expedition to Everest that Allen first partnered with climbing partner Sandy Allan.
 The two would become close friends and longtime climbing partners.

 In 1992, he made his first trip to Tajikistan where he made the first ascent of Tchimtarga (5482m) with Doug Scott and Sergei Efimov.
 In 1993, he joined an all-Russian team forging a new route up Dhaulagiri's north face.
 The ascent was successful and Allen learned Russian prior to the expedition.

-After several attempts, Allen summitted Mount Everest via the South East Ridge on May 26, 2000.
-He was the 960th person to summit Everest, summitting 15 years after his first attempt on the mountain.
+After several attempts, Allen summited Mount Everest via the South East Ridge on May 26, 2000.
+He was the 960th person to summit Everest, summiting 15 years after his first attempt on the mountain.

 In 2006, Allen moved to Tajikistan where he would make some of the first British ascents of the country's high peaks.

 Nanga Parbat's Raikot Face and Mazeno Ridge, the site of Allen's most famous climb.

 In 2013, he was awarded the Piolet d’Or for an epic 18-day traverse of Nanga Parbat's Mazeno Ridge alongside Sandy Allan.
 The 2012 climb was the first summit of the ridge, named the "last great unclimbed route in the Himalayas".